Bryan Robinson (American football, born 1974): St. Louis Rams

 Bryan Robinson played one season with the St. Louis Rams in 1997, after making the roster as an undrafted free agent.

 Chicago Bears

-Robinson made one of the most memorable plays in Chicago Bears history on November 7, 1999.
+Robinson made two of the most memorable plays in Chicago Bears history, the first one on November 7th, 1999.
 Playing at Green Bay in the first Bears game since the death of Walter Payton, he blocked a 28-yard Ryan Longwell field goal attempt in the final seconds to preserve a 14–13 victory over the Packers and end the Bears 10 game losing streak against their rival.
+The second, on November 4th, 2001, against the Cleveland Browns, in a game the Bears famously sent into over time after being down two touchdowns with less than a minute left; in overtime, he batted a Tim Couch pass up into the air that Mike Brown would then catch and return for a game winning touchdown, the second week in a row he did that.
 He was waived on September 5, 2004.
 At the time of his release, he was the longest tenured player on the Chicago Bears defense.

 Miami Dolphins

 On September 7, 2004, Robinson signed a 1-year contract worth $1.5 million with the Miami Dolphins.
 He played in all 16 games and notched 41 tackles in his lone season with the Dolphins.